dreamfactorysoftware/.net-sdk/README.md

 ### Running the Address Book Demo

-First of all DreamFactory instance should be configured to run the app
+Configure the DreamFactory instance to run the app:

 - Enable [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) for development purposes.
 	- In the admin console, navigate to the Config tab and click on CORS in the left sidebar.